a-schaefers/grokEmacs/README.md

 [how to grok Emacs](https://www.youtube.com/playlist?list=PLFf4Ibrb-mjTcoaVv6orVtH93K47GPrwl)

-fork it - clone it - own it
+fork it - clone it - own it.

 `git clone https://github.com/a-schaefers/grokEmacs.git ~/.config/emacs`

+Follow this upstream project if you want, or don't.
+The choice is yours.
+Happy Hacking. o/

 ![init](init.gif)